Planning a funeral

 Depending on whether you choose cremation or burial, there are a few legal requirements which need to be adhered to.
 Other than that the procedures for arranging these funerals are quite straightforward.

 Some people opt for the ceremony to take place on the same day at the same location.
 Others feel that restrictions such as the size or feel of the venue, or the tightly allocated time slots, can feel like a barrier to creating a truly unique funeral.
-If you have these concerns then it might be worth considering a direct cremation or natural burial.
+If you have these concerns then it might be worth considering splitting the ceremony from the cremation.
+It is possible to hold a service in another location.
+You can then arrange the cremation later either as an attended, family only service, or as an unattended cremation.

 We have connections already with a number of crematoria and cemeteries in the West Midlands but are happy to work with others that we may not already be familiar with.

-Direct cremation essentially separates the cremation from the ceremony, allowing you more space and time to plan your memorial.
+Unattended cremation (often called direct cremation) essentially separates the cremation from the ceremony, allowing you more space and time to plan your memorial.

-In this instance we would take the person who has died, at an appropriate time to the crematorium without family or friends in attendance, and we would return the ashes to the family within the next 24-48 hours.
+In this instance we would take the person who has died, at an appropriate time to the crematorium without family or friends in attendance, and we would return the ashes to the family as appropriate.

 This is an option that is becoming more popular around the country for two main reasons.
 The first being that more and more people are finding that the time restriction and environment of the crematorium does not fit with their needs and wishes.
-Secondly, with the rising cost of funerals a direct cremation costs less.
+Secondly, with the rising cost of funerals an unattended cremation costs less.

-Whatever your reason, a direct cremation will allow you to focus on a ceremony that can take place at a time and location that is both meaningful and memorable.
+Whatever your reason, an unattended cremation will allow you to focus on a ceremony that can take place at a time and location that is both meaningful and memorable.
 Just let us know if you would like us to help you plan and co-ordinate that ceremony.

 A natural burial ground might be an existing flower meadow, a site where woodland is being established or more mature parkland.
 More information and lists of burial grounds near you can be found on the Natural Death Centre’s website